TritonDataCenter/manta/docs/operator-guide.md

 # Debugging: general tasks

-## Locating systems
+## Locating servers

-Each physical server has several unique identifers: the server UUID, the hostname, the manta compute id, and the manta storage id.
-It also has a hardware configuration type (Shrimp, Richmond, Tenderloin, etc), a global zone IP, and a service processor IP.
-Most of these are available from the "manta-adm cn" command.
+All Triton compute nodes have at least two unique identifiers:

+- the server UUID, provided by the system firmware and used by Triton
+- the hostname, provided by operators

+The global zone's "admin" network IP address should also be unique.

-As an example, to fetch the server uuid and global zone IP for RM08218, use:
+The `manta-adm cn` command shows information about the Triton compute nodes in the current datacenter on which Manta components are deployed.
+For example, to fetch the server uuid and global zone IP for RM08218, use:

-    headnode$ manta-adm cn -o host,server_uuid,admin_ip RM08218
+    # manta-adm cn -o host,server_uuid,admin_ip RM08218
     HOST     SERVER UUID                          ADMIN IP
     RM08218  00000000-0000-0000-0000-00259094c058 10.10.0.34

-For more information, see `manta-adm help cn`.
+See the `manta-adm(1)` manual page for details.

+## Locating storage IDs and compute IDs

+Manta Storage CNs have additional identifiers:

+- a manta compute ID, used by the jobs subsystem.
+- one or more manta storage IDs, used for object metadata.
+There's one storage ID per storage zone deployed on a server, so there can be more than one storage ID per CN, although this is usually only the case in development environments.

+You can generate a table that maps hostnames to compute ID and storage IDs for the current datacenter:

+    # manta-adm cn -o host,compute_id,storage_ids storage
+    HOST     COMPUTE ID               STORAGE IDS
+    RM08213  12.cn.us-east.joyent.us  2.stor.us-east.joyent.us
+    RM08211  20.cn.us-east.joyent.us  1.stor.us-east.joyent.us
+    RM08216  19.cn.us-east.joyent.us  3.stor.us-east.joyent.us
+    RM08219  11.cn.us-east.joyent.us  4.stor.us-east.joyent.us

+Note that the column name is "storage\_ids" (with a trailing "s") since there may be more than one.

+See the `manta-adm(1)` manual page for details.

+## Locating Manta component zones

-To find a manta zone, log into one of the headnodes and run `manta-adm show`.
+To find a particular manta zone, log into one of the headnodes and run `manta-adm show` to list all Manta-related zones in the current datacenter.
+You can list all of the zones in all datacenters with `manta-adm show -a`.

+`manta-adm show` supports a number of other features, including summary output, filtering by service name, grouping results by compute node, and printing various other properties about a zone.
+For more information and examples, see the `manta-adm(1)` manual page.

 ## Accessing systems